mvniemi/duke_cs290_portfolio/progress_report_template.md

 ### What were the most important things you learned?

 ### What can you do to be more productive next time you are working on a similar task?

+Progress as of 3/7:
+Webinar was visted on 2/26, need to do writeup
+Sakai is succesfully installed and running on local VM.
+Bug identified, will try and fix the one I found.